 Mean score of companies in the Iron Ores industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2025, Champion Iron reported total carbon emissions of approximately 125,289,000 kg CO2e, with Scope 1 emissions at about 124,118,000 kg CO2e, Scope 2 emissions at around 1,171,000 kg CO2e, and a significant Scope 3 contribution of approximately 18,287,918,000 kg CO2e.
-This marks a slight decrease from 2024, where total emissions were about 126,786,000 kg CO2e, with Scope 1 at approximately 125,617,000 kg CO2e and Scope 2 at about 1,169,000 kg CO2e.
-Champion Iron has set ambitious climate commitments, aiming for carbon neutrality by 2050.
-This long-term goal encompasses both Scope 1 and Scope 2 emissions.
-In the near term, the company is targeting a 40% reduction in GHG emissions by 2030, relative to its 2014 baseline, which reflects ongoing evaluations of initiatives to meet this target.
-Historically, Champion Iron has demonstrated a commitment to reducing its carbon footprint, achieving a 36% reduction in GHG emissions annually prior to the restart of Bloom Lake Mine operations in 2018.
-The company continues to focus on sustainability within the iron and steel industry, striving to lower its emissions intensity per tonne of iron concentrate produced.
+In 2025, Champion Iron reported total carbon emissions of approximately 125,289,000 kg CO2e, comprising 124,118,000 kg CO2e from Scope 1, 1,171,000 kg CO2e from Scope 2, and a significant 18,287,918,000 kg CO2e from Scope 3 emissions.
+This data reflects a slight decrease from 2024, where total emissions were about 126,786,000 kg CO2e, with Scope 1 emissions at 125,617,000 kg CO2e and Scope 2 at 1,169,000 kg CO2e.
+Champion Iron has set ambitious climate commitments, aiming for carbon neutrality by 2050 for both Scope 1 and Scope 2 emissions.
+Additionally, the company is working towards a 40% reduction in GHG emissions by 2030, relative to its 2014 baseline.
+Notably, prior to the restart of Bloom Lake Mine operations in 2018, Champion Iron successfully reduced its GHG emissions by 36% annually.
+The company’s emissions data is independently reported and does not cascade from any parent organisation.
+Champion Iron is committed to evaluating initiatives to meet its reduction targets, demonstrating a proactive approach to addressing climate change within the iron and steel industry.

 Access structured emissions data, company-specific emission factors, and source documents